lmparppei/Beat/README.md

 ## Building from repo

-**Note:** The main branch in this repository follows my development, so it DOES NOT always match the latest release version on either platform.

 Open the `Beat` workspace and set your credentials.
 When building for macOS development, I suggest using the *Beat App Store* target.
 You will need multiple Beat frameworks built, but both releases have very few external dependencies.

 ## Plugins

 Beat provides a JavaScript API for creating user extensions.
 You can learn more about creating your own plugins in the Beat Plugin repo: https://github.com/lmparppei/BeatPlugins

+## Contributions

+**Note:** The main branch in this repository follows my development, so it DOES NOT always match the latest release version on either platform.

+The person behind this project is not a real programmer but an artist and a filmmaker, and sometimes it really shows in the code, so coding assistance, bug reports, feature requests and feedback are highly appreciated!

+For now, you can submit PRs directly to the main branch, but in the near future, I'll move to a development branch.
+LLM assistance is allowed, but please don't submit fully generated PRs.
+Parts of the code are very old, from the time I was still learning, and the structure can be a little convoluted.
+There are multiple self-reliant systems (like parsing, pagination and rendering), and changing one thing can lead to a lot of subtle issues throughout the app.
+Dread lightly. :-)

 ## Supporting Beat

-The person behind this project is not a real programmer but an artist and a filmmaker, and it really shows in the code.
-Coding assistance, bug reports, feature requests and feedback are highly appreciated!

 To fund the development, the binary for iOS release is currently distributed with a single lifetime fee.
 This is because Finnish law doesn't allow me to receive donations for my work, and because the iOS port was created due to popular demand.
 It is open source, though, so you can compile it yourself and install it on your own device.